apache/pekko-connectors/docs/src/main/paradox/google-cloud-bigquery-storage.md

 }
 ```

-For more configuration details consider the underlying configuration for @extref:[Apache Pekko gRPC](akka-grpc:/client/configuration.html).
+For more configuration details consider the underlying configuration for @extref:[Apache Pekko gRPC](pekko-grpc:/client/configuration.html).

-A manually initialized @scala[`akka.stream.alpakka.googlecloud.bigquery.storage.scaladsl.GrpcBigQueryStorageReader`]@java[`akka.stream.alpakka.googlecloud.bigquery.storage.javadsl.GrpcBigQueryStorageReader`] can be used by providing it as an attribute to the stream:
+A manually initialized @scala[`org.apache.pekko.stream.connectors.googlecloud.bigquery.storage.scaladsl.GrpcBigQueryStorageReader`]@java[`org.apache.pekko.stream.connectors.googlecloud.bigquery.storage.javadsl.GrpcBigQueryStorageReader`] can be used by providing it as an attribute to the stream:

 Scala
 : @@snip (/google-cloud-bigquery-storage/src/test/scala/docs/scaladsl/ExampleReader.scala) { #attributes }